-With a carefully chosen Home Plan, a mid-sized home of 3000-3500 square feet can easily include everything on the wish list.
-A growing family can have all of the storage and kitchen space they need, and a quiet master suite retreat with all of the amenities.
-Active empty-nesters and retirees can handle visitors with plenty of guest space, and still have that home office or large garage they need to pursue their hobbies.
+With a carefully chosen home plan, a mid-sized home of 3000-3500 square feet can easily include everything on the wish list.
+A growing family can have all of the storage and kitchen space they need and a quiet master suite retreat with all of the amenities.
+Active empty-nesters and retirees can handle visitors with plenty of guest space and still have that home office or large garage they need to pursue their hobbies.

-With your wish list handy, just click here to find your perfect home plan.
+With your wish list handy, click here to find your perfect home plan.

-Footnote: the lead image for this article shows upper-mid-size homes just right for growing families – top left: 3-bedroom, 4.5-bath Craftsman style home (Home Plan #180-1047); top right: 4-bedroom, 3-bath, 2-half-bath Farmhouse home plans (House Plan #120-2176); bottom left: 4-bedroom, 3.5-bath European style home (House Plan #142-1151); bottom right shown in article.
+Footnote: the lead image for this article shows upper-mid-size homes just right for growing families – top left: 3-bedroom, 4.5-bath Craftsman style home (Plan #180-1047); top right: 4-bedroom, 3-bath, 2-half-bath Farmhouse (#120-2176); bottom left: 4-bedroom, 3.5-bath European style home (#142-1151); bottom right shown in the article.